 Another Potential Test for Prostate Cancer

-The new novel blood test is called IsoPSA.
+The novel blood test is called IsoPSA.
 It was developed in partnership with the Cleveland Clinic and granted Breakthrough Device Designation by the U.S. Food and Drug Administration (FDA).
 The test can be used in conjunction with a standard PSA test and may allow a patient to avoid an unnecessary painful test and aftermath.

 Going through a biopsy